I love long nails. I’ve had them since I was a teenager except for a few years in between.

 Its antibacterial, anti-parasitic and anti-fungal properties protect against fungi and infections.

 Melt the coconut oil and cacao butter au bain marie.
 This is a bowl placed in a pan with shimmering water.
-Doing it this way protects the nutrients.
-Use low heat while stirring until it’s liquid and mixed well.
+Melting the oil this way protects the nutrients.

-To extract the gel from a fresh Aloe Vera leaf; cut the leaf off and into half.
+To extract the gel from a fresh Aloe Vera leaf you need to cut the leaf off and then into half.
 Scrape off the gel and add it to the mixture.
 Stir until it is equally mixed.

-Put your DIY cacao butter Aloe Vera cuticle cream in a small container or tin and put it in the refrigerator to set.
+Put your DIY cacao butter Aloe Vera cuticle cream in a small container or tin and leave it in the refrigerator to set.

-Gently massage it into your cuticles and give it time to get absorbed.
+Gently massage the cream into your cuticles and give it time to absorb.

 Note: some natural ingredients such as coconut oil and cacao butter melt at higher temperatures.
 Their properties stay the same.